ballerina-attic/messaging-with-ballerina/README.md

 ```bash
 $ ballerina test flight_booking_service
 ```
-NOTE: You need to run Ballerina message broker before running the above test case
+NOTE: You need to run Ballerina Message Broker before running the above test case

 To check the implementation of the test file, refer to the `tests` directories in the [repository](https://github.com/ballerina-guides/messaging-with-ballerina).